lays147/Qt/qwidgets/README.md

-#QWidgets
+# QWidgets Exemplo

-Aplicação usando Qt usada como exemplo em minha apresentação Qt: O seu toolkit para C++/Python com o verdadeiro write once deploy everywhere!
+Aplicação usando QWidgets usada como exemplo em minha apresentação sobre Qt Faça clone do repositório e abra o arquivo .pro no Qt Creator e faça o build.
+---
+# QWidgets Example

-Application using Qt with an example in my presentation
+Application using QWidgets like an example in my presentation about Qt.
-Qt: Your toolkit for C++/Python with the real write once deploy everywhere.
+To use, clone this repository and open the .pro file on QtCreator and start the build